strixPanahu/csci1620_lab12/README.md

 - [ ] 7.
 Add docstrings and type hinting to the methods in television.py.

 - [ ] 8.
 Create anew python file called test_television.py.
-Write unit tests for the _init__, power, mute, channel_up, channel_down, volume_up, andvolume_down methods using the external pytest library (please follow the standards fornaming unit test functions).
+Write unit tests for the _init__, power, mute, channel_up, channel_down, volume_up, andvolume_down methods using the external pytest library (please follow the standards for naming unit test functions).

 - [ ] 9.
 Commit the changes to your test branch (At this point the test branch should only contain television.py and test_television.py.
 Don’t add any extra files or folders — meaning if more files other than television.py and test_television.py appear at the time of committing, make sure to uncheck them that way they are not part of the files saved to your repository).